 Supportive Housing Program for chronically homeless and disabled families.
 ANS provides medium to long term housing to households with children in which one of the adults is chronically homeless and has a documented disability.
 ANS clients receive Intensive Case Management and supportive services to become self sufficient.

 The services listed below are provided based on funding and availability.

 Food Vouchers that are given to be used at a food bank.
 These are given from 7:00 a.m.- 10:00 Monday

 through Thursday (closed Friday) excluding holidays.
 Clients may receive this assistance 3 times every six months.

 The following items are needed in order to qualify:

-- ID and Social Security cards for all household members (clients may qualify one time without ID).
+- Nevada ID or Clarity Card and Social Security cards for all household members (clients may qualify one time without ID).